 Our Plumbing Heating System

-We purchased our Pleasure-Way 2017 Lexor TS in Florida in early February.
-As we headed home toward Virginia we realized that our time of enjoying a fully functioning vehicle was running short.
+We purchased our 2017 Pleasure-Way Lexor TS in Florida in early February.
+As we headed home to Virginia we realized that our time of enjoying a fully functioning vehicle was running short.
 Temperatures in Virginia often drop below freezing in the winter and our plumbing system was not designed to operate at sustained temperatures below freezing.
-I decided that I didn’t want that thing called “winterization” to be any part of my ownership experience so I got to work on a solution.
+I decided that I didn’t want “winterization” to be a part of my ownership experience so I got to work on a solution.

 I found that there were two major sources for plumbing heating components.
 One was a company named Ultraheat and the other was Facon.
 I ordered some of both pads to compare them.
 The Ultraheat pads were much more expensive and came with a lifetime warranty.
 The Facon pads came with a two year warranty.
 It was quite obvious that the Ultraheat pads were of better quality.
 Their connecting wires, adhesive, thermostats and resistive components were more robust.
 Ultraheat also had informed helpful folks you could speak to and correspond with.
 My test queries to Facon were met with late and uninformed responses.
 I decided to proceed with the Ultraheat pads.

 I also decided to insulate the tanks and the pipes.
-I ordered 1/4″ adhesive-backed neoprene sheets for the tanks and 1/2″ EPDM pipe insulation for the plumbing.
-The neoprene and EPDM cost a bit more than the aluminum and open cell foam alternatives but it was designed for outdoor use in wet environments so it seemed to be the better choice.
-The insulation is still in great shape after four years.
+I ordered 1/4″ adhesive-backed neoprene sheets for the tanks and 1/2″ EPDM pipe insulation for the pipes.
+The neoprene and EPDM cost a bit more than the aluminum and open cell foam alternatives but it was designed for outdoor use in wet environments so it was the better choice.
+The insulation is still in great shape after seven years.

 Another element of the design that I determined to be important was the control system.
 I could envision situations where I might only want certain parts of the system to be active.
 I divided the initial system up in to four zones, the fresh water tank, the grey water tank, the fresh water plumbing and the waste lines.
 The black water tank was inside the vehicle and I would be heating its drain line so I didn’t set up a zone for it.

 I ordered a panel from Spyder controls that would use some unused outputs (pins 9-12) on our multiplex board to control the zones.
-A traditional DC switch panel would have also worked but I wanted to place the control panel in a location where it was inconvenient to run 5 pairs of 14 AWG strip wire.
-By using the multiplex system I was able to keep all of the heavy DC current wiring inside the driver’s side ottoman and run a light 20 AWG network cable to the panel that I located in the overhead cabinet by the sliding door.
+By using the multiplex system I was able to keep all of the heavy DC wiring inside the driver’s side ottoman and run a light 20 AWG network cable to the panel that I located in the overhead cabinet by the sliding door.
 This setup also ultimately allowed me to control the zones through the Coachproxy automation system.

 The line from the fresh water tank to the pump was made from a clear vinyl which would not withstand the heat from a pad so I built a PEX insert for the line and adhered a pad to it.